Random Laplacian Features for Learning with Hyperbolic Space: Related Work

-\endgroup Subsequent operations such as matrix-vector multiplications can be derived analogously to the Euclidean case with these basic operations.
-However, Möbius addition and scalar multiplication are complicated with a high computation; high level operations such as Möbius matrix-vector multiplication and convolution are even more complicated and numerically unstable due to the use of ill-conditioned functions like $\tanh$.
-Also, this approach treats hyperbolic space more as a gyrovector space than as a manifold object, so it can not be generalized to other manifolds that lack this structure.
+\endgroup However, Möbius addition and multiplication are complicated with a high computation cost; high level operations such as Möbius matrix-vector multiplication are even more complicated and numerically unstable \citep{yu2021representing,yu2022mctensor}, due to the use of ill-conditioned functions like $\tanh^{-1}$.
+Also problematic is the way hyperbolic space is treated as a gyrovector space rather than a manifold, meaning this approach can not be generalized to other manifolds that lack this structure.